dev-divyansh/JAVA-PROGRAMS/DSA-JAVA-Concepts/arraylist.md

 System.out.println(lst);
 ```

-## 📌printing  particular element of ArrayList
+## printing  particular element of ArrayList

 to print a particular element of a ArrayList we use get( ) function
 inside the get( ) function we pass the index position of element